These Are Special Times (TV program)

 These Are Special Times is an American television special by Canadian singer Celine Dion that was broadcast by CBS on 25 November 1998.
-The special was a promotion for her first English Holiday album of the same name, These Are Special Times.
-The special was filmed in front of a live studio audience.
-It featured Dion (backed by her touring band and a full orchestra) performing holiday music from the album as well as some of her hits.
-She was also joined by special guests comedic actress and singer Rosie O'Donnell and Italian Tenor Andrea Bocelli.
+It promoted her first English holiday album of the same name, These Are Special Times.
+The program was filmed in front of a live studio audience, with Dion (backed by her touring band and a full orchestra) performing holiday songs from the album, as well as several of her hits.
+She was joined by guests comedic actress and singer Rosie O'Donnell and Italian tenor Andrea Bocelli.
 The special also included footage of Dion in her hometown of Charlemagne, Quebec.

-The special was met with praise and drew an audience of more than sixteen million viewers.
-Additionally, it received two Emmy Award nominations.
-It was later released on DVD as part of the Collector's Edition re-release of the These Are Special Times album in 2007.
+The broadcast received positive reviews and drew an audience of more than 16 million viewers.
+It also earned two Emmy Award nominations.
+In 2007, it was released on DVD as part of the Collector's Edition re-release of the These Are Special Times album.